keycloakify/oidc-spa/README.md

     //issuerUri: "https://xxx.us.auth0.com/..."
     //issuerUri: "https://accounts.google.com/o/oauth2/v2/auth"
     clientId: "myclient",
-    // Optional, for type safety.
+    // Optional, you can write a validator by hand, or give up some type-safety, your call.
     decodedIdTokenSchema: z.object({
         name: z.string(),
         picture: z.string().optional(),
         email: z.string(),
         realm_access: z.object({ roles: z.array(z.string()) })
     })
-    // Yes really, it's that simple no other params to provide.
+    // Yes really, it's that simple, there's no other params to provide.
-    // The Redirect URI (callback url) is the root url of your app.
+    // The Redirect URI (callback url) is the root url of your app (no public/callback.html involved).
 });

+// In oidc-spa the user is either logged in or they aren't.
+// The state will never mutate without a full app reload.
-if (!oidc.isUserLoggedIn) {
+// This makes reasoning about auth much, much, easier. if (!oidc.isUserLoggedIn) {
-    oidc.login();
+    await oidc.login();
-    return;
+    // Never here
 }

 const { name, realm_access } = oidc.getDecodedIdToken();